 As previously mentioned, the details of a home study will depend on the agency that is being used in the adoption process.
 For this reason, it's important to speak with the agencies you are considering using to learn more about the process.

 Typically, the above steps culminate in the writing of a home study report that reflects the social worker's findings.
 In general, home study reports include the above-mentioned health and income statements, background checks, and references, as well as the following types of information:

 - Feelings about/readiness for adoption

-Although the adoption home study process may seem invasive or lengthy, it is conducted to help you decide whether adoption is right for your family, prepare your family for adoption, and help your family determine which type of child you could best parent.
+Although the adoption home study process may seem invasive or lengthy, it's conducted to help you decide whether adoption is right for your family, prepare your family for adoption, and help your family determine which type of child you could best parent.
 The process also serves to ensure children are placed in loving, caring, healthy, and safe environments.

 Flexibility and a sense of humor are vital characteristics when raising children, and they can be useful during the home study process as well.
-With perseverance and a positive outlook, you will be able to team with the social worker to make this a valuable learning experience -- one that will help you do the best possible job in parenting the child who will eventually join your family.
+With perseverance and a positive outlook, you'll be able to team with the social worker to make this a valuable learning experience -- one that will help you do the best possible job in parenting the child who will eventually join your family.